bitzesty/ember-sqlite-adapter/README.md

 This addon is intended to be used with PhoneGap/Cordova, but does check for its presence ,falling back to a WebSQL database, which can be used for tests and development inside browsers.

+## Warning

+This addon should *NOT* be considered stable and production ready.
+It is under heavy development at this moment.
+By the time we hit 1.0, you can then assume it is stable.

+Tested only with Ember CLI 1.13+, Ember 1.13+ and Ember Data 1.13+.

 ## Pre-requisites

 * [Cordova SQLite plugin](https://github.com/litehelpers/Cordova-sqlite-storage) installed (if you want to use actual SQLite)